 Tips

-- Add a pinch of black pepper or chili flakes for a mild kick.
+- Add a pinch of black pepper or crushed red pepper for spice.

 Nutrition